ArchanaaS71/MLandDL/README.md

-# BYTS-TRAINING
+#MLandDL
-This repository consist of files and folders of my placement training as a student of Super Pacc batch.
+This repository consist of most of my Machine Learning and Deep Learning codes that are beginner friendly.

-Most of my Machine Learning and Deep Learning codes are placed in this folder
+Scratch codes of most of the basic algorithms are also placed in this.